 Immersive Experience making a big difference:

-It is the “immersive experience” of virtual reality that is creating waves in healthcare crossing the realms of gaming.
+It is the “immersive experience” of virtual reality that is creating waves in global healthcare crossing the realms of gaming.
 Encompassing a broad domain of healthcare, VR would be a game changer within the next few years.
 From training to therapy, VR is finding more applications leading to better treatment outcomes and patient experience.

 - Autistic children can improve their learning and cognitive skills through VR application.
 The treatment environment can be managed and monitored according to the needs of the child giving him/her a pleasant learning experience.